National Training and Technical Assistance Initiative

 One Mind Campaign

-This brand new One Mind Initiative includes the One Mind Campaign, which seeks to ensure successful interactions between police officers and people in crisis and/or with mental health issues or disorders.
+This One Mind Initiative includes the One Mind Campaign, which seeks to ensure successful interactions between law enforcement and individuals with mental health conditions.
 The One Mind Campaign focuses on uniting local communities, public safety organizations, and mental health organizations so that the three become "of one mind."

 Bureau of Justice Assistance Police-Mental Health Collaboration Toolkit

-The Police Mental Health Collaboration Toolkit provides resources for law enforcement agencies to partner with service providers, advocates, and individuals with with mental health issues and/or developmental disabilities.
+The Police Mental Health Collaboration Toolkit provides resources for law enforcement agencies to partner with service providers, advocates, and individuals with mental health conditions or developmental disabilities.
 The goal of these partnerships is to ensure the safety of all, to respond effectively, and to improve access to services and support for people with mental health issues and/or developmental disabilities.